ChickenVacuum/docker-php-caddy-pgsql-scaffolding/README.md

 ## Configuration

-In `docker-compose.yml` you'll find some lines with the comment: `# To customize`.
-You can change these, but be careful to be consistent through the file.
+There is a .env.docker file included with default and working parameters.
-For example if you change the network name `app-network`, you need to change it everywhere it appears.
+You can change them to your convenience.

 # Production mode